texastribune/data-visuals-guides/kit-setup.md

 {% for row in context.datapoints %}
 ```

-We're grabbing the `context` variable, which we just created and includes json data from our spreadsheet and looping through it, putting values on the page as it goes through.
+We're grabbing the `context` variable, which we just created and includes json data from our spreadsheet and looping through it, putting values from the json data on the page as it goes through.
 The `datapoints` item is a reference to the sheet name in the Google spreadsheet.
-It gets converted into the `data.json` file like so:
+It gets converted into the `data.json` file and looks like:

 ```js
 {